-The idea is that the players move around a table/game board rolling dice and they need to land on numbers that help them cross their numbers on the countdown chart. (everyone gets their own chart) The first player to cross all the numbers and finish the count down is the winner.
+The idea is that the players move around a table/game board rolling dice and they need to land on numbers that help them cross their numbers on the countdown chart. (everyone gets their own chart) The first player to cross all the numbers and finish the countdown is the winner.
 The rules are a bit different for each level.
 The games are available on google slides for virtual teaching as well.

-(Version 1) For this game, the players take turns rolling two dice and add or subtract the numbers.
+(Version 1) In this game, the players take turns rolling two 10-face dice and add or subtract the numbers.
 (The addition table helps with addition but I prefer to have the students use the first horizontal or vertical line for adding and subtracting.)
 They need to cross the numbers on the countdown chart in order.
 They need to get 10 to mark 10, then 9, and so on, 12 is the last number.
 This is good for fact practice, however, it’s all luck.

 (Version 2) To add some strategy you can decide that instead of just rolling the dice and adding or subtracting the numbers the players will roll the dice, add or subtract their numbers and move their marker that many steps.
 They can move in all directions if possible. (enough tiles) Start from zero.
 This way they can decide whether to add or subtract and which direction to go based on the next number they need to cross.
 More thinking and more strategy.